portworx/lcfs/lcfs/README.md

 # export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
 ```

-### Build lcfs
+### Build the lcfs file system
-Now you can build lcfs by running make in the px-graph/lcfs directory.
+You can now build the lcfs file system by running make in the lcfs/lcfs directory.

 ```
 # cd lcfs/lcfs
 # make
 ```

-### Install lcfs
+### Install the lcfs binary
 Install lcfs at /usr/sbin

 ```